2008 Formula One World Championship: Report

 The new Valencia Street Circuit was the new host of the European Grand Prix, Massa taking pole and winning with Hamilton second.
 At Belgium, Hamilton qualified on pole and finished in first, though he received a 25-second penalty for gaining an advantage during a scrap with Räikkönen.
 Massa was the classified winner.

 Toro Rosso driver Sebastian Vettel became the youngest ever pole man and victor after a stunning weekend at Monza.
 The race saw a downfall for the big teams, Kovalainen doing a good job for second.

 Singapore hosted its first ever F1 race and F1's first ever night race, taking place at the Marina Bay Street Circuit.
-Massa qualified on pole, however, the race was to be a major blow to his championship.
-On lap 12, while Massa was leading, Renault driver Nelson Piquet Jr. purposely crashed (see 'Race-fixing controversy' below), although Piquet never released this until dropped from the team after the 2009 Hungarian Grand Prix, assisting teammate Fernando Alonso, who went on to win.
-He was victorious from a fuel feed problem in Q2 leaving him 15th on the grid, though he still out-qualified Piquet Jr. Rosberg finished on the podium for the second and last time in 2008.
+Massa qualified on pole; however, the race became a major blow to his championship.
+On lap 12, while Massa was leading, Renault driver Nelson Piquet Jr. deliberately crashed (see 'Race-fixing controversy' below), assisting teammate Fernando Alonso, who went on to win, despite a fuel feed problem in Q2 that had left him 15th on the grid, though he still out-qualified Piquet Jr. Piquet revealed this after he was dropped from the team after the 2009 Hungarian Grand Prix.
+Rosberg finished on the podium for the second and last time in 2008.
 Massa was leading ahead of Hamilton, however, when he pitted under the safety car his fuel hose remained attached meaning that the pit crew had to run down the pit lane to detach it.
 This ruined Massa's race putting him in last position while Hamilton gained 6 points for 3rd place.

 Lewis Hamilton celebrates after winning the championship in Brazil.

 Alonso won again in Japan with Kubica second.
 Hamilton started the race on pole, however he was given a drive through penalty for running wide at the start and shortly afterwards was knocked into a spin by Felipe Massa.
 He was back to winning ways for the first time since Hockenheim, though, victorious at Shanghai.

 At this point, Hamilton had a seven-point lead over Massa, meaning if Massa was to be the victor at his home race in Brazil, Hamilton would need to finish fifth, and he was holding this position though being stalked by Vettel, who eventually passed him on lap 69, as Massa won to momentarily take the title.
 Hamilton eventually regained fifth place, however, by passing Glock, who was struggling on dry tyres, and finished fifth to take the title by one point from Massa.

 Race-fixing controversy

-In a scandal that became known as "Crashgate" in the media, during the 2009 season around the time of the Belgium Grand Prix, allegations by former Renault driver Nelson Piquet Jr. about his crash in the 2008 Singapore Grand Prix led to charges of race-fixing against Renault and the departure of team boss Flavio Briatore and engineering director Pat Symonds.
+In a scandal that became known as "Crashgate" in the media, during the 2009 season around the time of the Belgium Grand Prix, allegations by former Renault driver Nelson Piquet Jr. about his crash in the 2008 Singapore Grand Prix led to charges of race-fixing against Renault, and the departure of team boss Flavio Briatore and engineering director Pat Symonds.